Aliaia/zeilaa/frontend/README.md

 In the `src/secrets/` folder, update the **Neo4j credentials** inside the `secrets.json` file.

-The file should include the following fields:
+The file includes the following fields:

 - `URI`
 - `username`